1. Warren Hastings was the first ___________.

 Explanation: His 12-year rule gave shape to Company administration.

-98. The impeachment of Hastings is significant in British history because:
+98. The impeachment of Hastings is significant in British history because___________.

 A) It was the first impeachment of a colonial administrator